mukhammadbilal/GeometryGuru/README.md

 # 📐 Geometric Shape Area Calculator

-This console application calculates the **surface area** of different geometric shapes based on user input.
+This console application calculates the **surface area of different geometric shapes** using standard mathematical formulas.
+The program provides a user-friendly, menu-driven interface with colored console output for better readability.
-The application runs in a loop and allows the user to perform multiple calculations until they choose to exit.

 ## 🚀 Features